-2.2.
-Regional redistributive effects of social insurance
+3.2 Regional redistributive effects of social insurance

 Studies analysing the redistributive effects of public policies often focus on aspects of personal income distribution.
 From the microeconomic perspective Becker (2003) distinguishes three dimensions of interpersonal redistribution: firstly, a system of private insurance with equivalence of premium and insured risk.
-Secondly, the state tax and transfer system, which includes no equivalence for paid taxes and contributions and finally a system of social insurance, which combines both elements in Germany: while recipients have to pay contributions to be eligible for payments, their entitlement is not determined by actuarial means only, but also by social criteria.
+Secondly, the state tax and transfer system, which includes no equivalence for paid taxes and contributions and finally a system of social insurance, which combines both elements in Germany:

+while recipients have to pay contributions to be eligible for payments, their entitlement is not determined by actuarial means only, but also by social criteria.
 Our purpose is to analyse how the redistributive effect of social security is also reflected in the regional redistribution of income.

 The spatial dimension of central public policies is mainly discussed in the context of fiscal equalisation schemes of economic and monetary unions.
-The federal budget creates an interregional insurance against regional asymmetric shocks when regional incomes are not perfectly correlated.
+The federal budget creates an inter-regional insurance against regional asymmetric shocks when regional incomes are not perfectly correlated.
 Hence, in a fiscal federation the fiscal system automatically provides transfers from prospering regions to non-prospering regions, which stabilize a region's permanent income.
 Fatás (1998) distinguishes between the effect on the periodic disposable income of a region (stabilisation) and the effect on a region's permanent income (insurance).
 Using data of the European countries he estimates the risk-sharing potential of a Europe-wide fiscal federation.
 Assuming an amount of disposable income stabilisation of 30 per cent as a result of the given tax structure, he estimates an amount of interregional insurance of approximately 10 per cent.
 Whereas stabilisation is defined as the reduction of volatility of regional disposable income, insurance is defined as the reduction of volatility of regional permanent income.
 Additionally he estimates the insurance benefits that European regions can obtain from the national fiscal system.
 Under the same assumption about disposable income stabilisation, his results for the western German states indicate a potential of national insurance of approximately 9 per cent.
 Similar to the personal income distribution, not only the tax-transfer system of a federations' central government is important for regional income and consumption smoothing, but also a federal social security system has a redistributive effect on the spatial income distribution.
 Based on Fatás' (1998) model of a federation with two regions, Kurz (2002) expands the theoretical analysis of the insurance and stabilisation potential of a fiscal federation to include a federal unemployment insurance.
 If economic shocks are directly expressed in unemployment, a federal system of unemployment insurance provides a regional stabilisation system, she concludes.
 Furthermore, if regional economic asymmetries exist constantly, permanent income transfers result from regions with below-average unemployment to regions with unemployment that is higher than the national average.

 The mentioned studies focus on the benefits associated with creating a fiscal federation.
 It allows the regions to share macroeconomic risks.
 In our analysis we look explicitly at the consequences that interregional transfers, produced by federal social insurance, have on the spatial income distribution.
 Irrespective of whether the personal or the regional income distribution is analysed, the distribution of primary income is usually compared with the distribution of net income as a measure of the redistributive impact of tax and transfer policies.
 The data we use allows us to focus on two elements of social insurance in Germany: pension insurance and unemployment insurance.
-These are two dominant parts of the overall social system in Germany.
-In 2005 expenditure on social payments and services amounted to 241 billion Euros for pension insurance and to 53 billion Euros for unemployment insurance.
-Together they constituted 42 per cent of the total budget for social expenditure in 2005.
 We choose these two systems not only because of their weight in the federal budget, but also because they mainly provide income payments, which are the subject of our distribution analysis, and not social services.